Luis González Palma

-Luis González Palma (1957) is a Guatemalan photographer.
+Luis González Palma (born 1957) is a Guatemalan photographer.
 Much of his work "has revolved around the strange hybrids of race and culture that add up to Latin America."

-Life and work
+Early life and education

-Luis González Palma, was born in Guatemala City, Guatemala in 1957.
-After training to be an architect at Universidad de San Carlos de Guatemala, he began a career in photography and video.
+Luis González Palma was born in Guatemala City, Guatemala in 1957.
+He trained to be an architect at Universidad de San Carlos de Guatemala.

+Career

+González Palma began a career in photography and video.
 His first individual exhibition, Autoconfesion, was in 1989 at the Museum of Contemporary Hispanic Art, New York, and had a breakthrough at the Houston FotoFest in 1992.
+He contributed to the production of The Death and the Maiden in the Malmö Opera, 2008.

+Awards and recognition

-He was awarded the Gran Premio PHotoEspaña award in 1999, exhibited his work in the 49th and 51st Venice Biennale, and contributed to the production of The Death and the Maiden in the Malmö Opera, 2008.
+González Palma was awarded the Gran Premio PHotoEspaña award in 1999 and exhibited his work in the 49th and 51st Venice Biennale.